 Cloud and mobile edge

 Today’s 4G networks can support roughly 4,000 devices per square mile.
-Networks providing 5G connectivity will effectively double that, boasting a capacity to support up to 3 million devices per square mile.
+Networks providing 5G connectivity will dramatically increase that figure to roughly 3 million devices per square mile.

 To put that into perspective, New York City covers just over 300 square miles.
 We’ll save you the arithmetic — that’s nearly 1 billion devices supported by 5G networks in the Big Apple alone.

 With 5G driving a high bandwidth, ultra-low latency network to millions of new endpoints, new applications and use cases will become possible to consumers and enterprises.